zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## Radiative Transfer Equation

 Intelligent sampling of a function requires understanding which parts make a large contribution.
 Therefore, we must briefly discuss the [radiative transfer equation](https://en.wikipedia.org/wiki/Radiative_transfer#The_equation_of_radiative_transfer) (or RTE) used to render scenes with participating media.
-While the full [derivation](https://archive.org/details/RadiativeTransfer) is outside the scope of this blog post, we will try to touch the important aspects.
+While the full [derivation](https://archive.org/details/RadiativeTransfer) is outside the scope of this article, we will try to touch the important aspects.

 The integral form of the RTE is that of a recursive line integral.
 Intuitively, it models the process of photons traveling along the ray from sources towards the sensor, while at the same time accounting for energy losses.